Azhar Mahmood: Comeback

-On 3 December 2021, Mehmood has appointed by Islamabad United as the Head Coach for their 7th season of PSL.

 Trivia

 Wisden in 2001 included Azhar Mahmood's innings of 132 for Pakistan against South Africa at Kingsmead Cricket Ground, Durban in 1997–98 as the 8th best Test Innings of All Time in its list of Wisden 100.
 It mentioned – "South Africa's pace attack had more depth than at any other time in their history: Allan Donald and Shaun Pollock supported by Fanie de Villiers and Lance Klusener.
 No surprise that Pakistan were put in to bat on a treacherous pitch – or that they should be reduced to 89 for 5.
 Salvation came in the form of a 22-year-old allrounder who seemed to be batting too low at No.7: his century was already his third in six Test innings against South Africa.
 Tucking into a great pace bowler like Donald, he scored 96 runs in boundaries while proving himself an expert shepherd of a tail: he made 90% of Pakistan's last 106 runs.
 They went on to win a low-scoring match by 29."